310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Shu %}
 Raise your head.
-You’d probably remain here until I say yes, and that would cause me far more trouble.
+You’ll probably remain here until I say yes, and that would cause me far more trouble.
 I will agree only this once.
 {% endbubble %}

 {% bubble Chiaki %}